Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ## STEP 1 : Prepare a list of your different items

+Create a `.csv` file (or any format you find suitable, as long as you can read it on Python afterwards) containing what is gonna change from trial to trial : questions, possible answers ...

 ![](csv_image.png)

-Create a `.csv` file (or any format you find suitable, as long as you can read it on Python afterwards) containing what is gonna change from trial to trial : questions, possible answers ...
+* Example of a `.csv` file*

 **Important : you should also have a column containing the trial/item ID, in a structured way.
 This will be necessary to find your item in the `.qsf` file (step 4).**